Jocelyn Gould

 Jocelyn Gould is a Canadian jazz guitarist.
-Her album, Elegant Traveler was awarded the 2021 Juno Award for Jazz Album of the Year - Solo.
+Her album Elegant Traveler was awarded the 2021 Juno Award for Jazz Album of the Year - Solo.
 She is also the 1st place winner of the 2018 Wilson Centre International Jazz Guitar competition.

-She is a graduate of the University of Manitoba, and later received her Master's of Music at Michigan State University.
+She is a graduate of the University of Manitoba, and later received her Master's of Music at Michigan State University where she studied with Randy Napoleon.
 Gould has performed alongside many notable musicians including Freddy Cole, Jodi Proznick, Laila Biali, Allison Au, and Will Bonness.

-Gould is currently a faculty member and Head of Guitar Department at Humber College.
-Her debut album, Elegant Traveler was released in 2020, and her second album Golden Hour was released in 2022.
+Gould was a faculty member and Head of the Guitar Department at Humber Polytechnic in Toronto.
+Her debut album Elegant Traveler was released in 2020, and her second album Golden Hour was released in 2022.